Singulink/SingulinkFX/README.md

 [![Chat on Discord](https://img.shields.io/discord/906246067773923490)](https://discord.gg/EkQhJFsBu6)

-**SingulinkFX** is a fully responsive [DocFX](https://dotnet.github.io/docfx/) template used for Singulink project documentation.
-It works beautifully together with the `memberpage` plugin to produce documentation that is familiar to those used to browsing Microsoft's .NET documentation.
+**SingulinkFX** is a fully responsive [DocFX](https://dotnet.github.io/docfx/) template used for Singulink projects to produce documentation that is familiar to those used to browsing Microsoft's .NET documentation.

 **Features:**
 - Responsive layout for all device sizes.